-The following table sets forth information regarding the beneficial ownership of our voting securities as of November 8, 2021 by (i) each person known to us to beneficially own five percent (5%) or more of any class of our voting securities; (ii) each of our named executive officers and directors; (iii) each of the named executive officers of MyMD Florida; and (iv) all of our directors and executive officers as a group.
+The following table sets forth information regarding the beneficial ownership of our voting securities as of October 18, 2022 by (i) each person known to us to beneficially own five percent (5%) or more of any class of our voting securities; (ii) each of our named executive officers and directors; and (iii) all of our directors and executive officers as a group.
 The percentages of voting securities beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of the security, or investment power, which includes the power to dispose of or to direct the disposition of the security.
-Except as indicated in the footnotes to this table, to our knowledge and subject to community property laws where applicable, each beneficial owner named in the table below has sole voting and sole investment power with respect to all shares beneficially owned and each person's address is c/o MyMD Pharmaceuticals, Inc., 855 N. Wolfe Street, Suite 623, Baltimore, MD 21205.
-Percentage of common stock ownership is based on 37,648,020 shares of common stock issued and outstanding as of November 8, 2021.
-Percentage of Series D Preferred Stock ownership is based on 72,992 shares of Series D Preferred Stock, the holder of Series D Preferred Stock is entitled to 36,496 votes on the proposals described in this Proxy Statement
+Except as indicated in the footnotes to this table, to our knowledge and subject to community property laws where applicable, each beneficial owner named in the table below has sole voting and sole investment power with respect to all shares beneficially owned and each person's address is c/o MyMD Pharmaceuticals, Inc., 855 N. Wolfe Street, Suite 601, Baltimore, MD 21205.
+Percentage of Common Stock ownership is based on 39,470,009 shares of Common Stock issued and outstanding as of October 18, 2022.
+Percentage of Series D Preferred Stock ownership is based on 72,992 shares of Series D Preferred Stock issued and outstanding as of October 18, 2022.